Not married? Know your money rights

 - Money: including responsibility for debt, tax and what happens if one partner dies.

 - Property: rights when owning and renting.

-- Tax: will Cameron's tax breaks make married couples much better off?
+- Tax: have Cameron's tax breaks left married couples better off?

 - Legal status: looking into common law marriage.